Due diligence reporting tool

 • Access to the platform is provided to the selected DFM to manage their portfolios.

-Do you levy any platform charges for using a DFM over and above the DFM charge?
+Are there any platform charges for using a DFM (over and above the DFM charge)?

 What due diligence do you carry out on the DFMs you make available on the platform?